COVID-19 Vaccine Information for Adults

 If I already had COVID-19 and recovered, am I protected by natural immunity, or do I still need to get a COVID-19 vaccine?

-You should get a COVID-19 vaccine even if you already had COVID-19.
+Yes, you should get a COVID-19 vaccine even if you already had COVID-19.

 Emerging evidence shows that getting a COVID-19 vaccine after you recover from COVID-19 infection provides added protection to your immune system.
 One study showed that, for people who already had COVID-19, those who do not get vaccinated after their recovery are more than 2 times as likely to get COVID-19 again than those who get fully vaccinated after their recovery.

 People who were treated for COVID-19 with monoclonal antibodies or convalescent plasma or people who have a history of multisystem inflammatory syndrome in adults or children (MIS-A or MIS-C) may need to wait a while after recovering before they can get vaccinated.
+Talk with your healthcare provider about the appropriate amount of time to wait before getting vaccinated.

 Can I get vaccinated against COVID-19 while I am currently sick with COVID-19?